lnx66/agents-for-openbb/README.md

 )
 ```

-You can also see that the currently-set values of the widget parameters are
+You can also see the parameter information of each widget in the `params` field
-sent through to the custom agent as part of the `Widget` object.
+of the `Widget` object.